Oakcliff Sailing Mission Statement:

 Want to get involved?

 One of the great parts of Oakcliff Sailing is that with tremendous growth comes huge opportunities.
-If you are looking for a short term program focused on a specific area of the sailing industry, you might consider one of the Acorn programs specifically designed for high performance dinghy sailing, offshore racing, or match racing.
-Experienced sailors who are looking for an intensive program to cover a wide variety of topics are perfect candidates for the Sapling program, an intensive summer – long program which covers everything from advanced match racing and sail repair to composite work and offshore navigation.
-Adults interested in getting involved can either consider becoming a supporter or applying for the Custom Acorn program.
+If you are looking for a short term program focused on a specific area of the sailing industry, you might consider one of the Oakcliff Academies, specifically designed for high performance dinghy sailing, offshore racing, match racing and Maxi yacht racing.
+Adults interested in getting involved can sign up for one of the Academy intensives or consider becoming a supporter.
 If you are interested in attending a clinic or racing in a regatta at Oakcliff Sailing, please check our calendar to register.

 The idea for Oakcliff Sailing, as it is known today, was proposed to Hunt and Betsy Lawrence by their family in July of 2009.
 Lifelong sailors and lovers of the history and traditions of sailing, the Lawrence’s envisioned creating a national sail training organization that would help fill Oyster Bay with boats, and ideally raise the level of sailing throughout the United States.